cprg210/cprg210.github.io/_posts/2020-07-16-day-15-mongoose.md

 **MongoDB Connection String** The connection string that you copy and paste from the Connection window in MongoDB Atlas contains `<` and `>` characters.
 Be sure to remove those when you enter your DB name, username & password.
 {: .notice}

-**Common Connection Error** MongooseError: The `uri` parameter to `openUri()` must be a string, got "undefined".
-This usually means your application is not reading your environment variable correctly.
-Double check your connection string, variable names and that your environment file is named `.env` and not `.env-sample`
+**Common Connection Error** `The 'uri' parameter to 'openUri()' must be a string, got 'undefined'` error usually means your application is not reading your environment variable correctly.
+Double check your connection string, variable names and that your environment file is named `.env`.
 {: .notice--warning}

 ## Topic 2: Mongoose models